 In some cases, our clinicians may feel that your specific situation necessitates in-person appointments, or online appointments, and will recommend one or the other.
 Likewise, you may have a strong preference for one mode or another.
 If you do have such a preference, please let us know at the time you schedule your appointment.

 In our waiting rooms, hallways, and other public spaces, we request safe practices and we have posted friendly reminders based on CDC and Washington State Health Department guidelines.

-At the outset of the pandemic, the federal government temporarily allowed therapists to use non-HIPAA compliant forms of video conferencing, such as Facetime, Zoom, Google Meet, Facebook, etc. But Olympic Psychology Services was set up for telehealth before COVID-19, so our SimplePractice platform is fully encrypted and HIPAA compliant.
-There's no telling when the government will reinstate HIPAA regulations, but rest assured that our video platform will remain secure.
+Regarding online security, you should know that at the outset of the pandemic, the federal government temporarily allowed therapists to use non-HIPAA compliant forms of video conferencing, such as Facetime, Zoom, Google Meet, Facebook, etc. These platforms are still in use by some other therapists, but they are not fully secure, nor HIPAA compliant.
+However, Olympic Psychology Services was set up for telehealth before COVID-19, so our SimplePractice platform is fully encrypted, HIPAA compliant, and easier to use than Zoom.